Relieving Headache Pain

 Patients commonly visit chiropractors for help relieving headache pain caused by tension headaches and migraine headaches.
 What is the difference?
 Tension headaches start in your neck and refer to your temples, your jaw, what we refer to as the “hat band” (the area of your head a hat band touches).
 Even tension headaches can pound like crazy and cause excruciating pain.
 This type of headache respond very well to chiropractic care.

 Many people think that because a headache is severe, it must be a migraine.
 Not so.
 Migraines are special headaches with neurological components, vascular components or both.
 People who get migraines can frequently have one without having a headache.
 Some get nauseous and vomit, some see weird spots that float in the visual field and some people develop speech problems.
 Severe migraines can even mimic strokes.
-Depending on the type of migraine, what triggers it and how severe it is, I have found true traditional migraines frequently but not always respond to chiropractic care.
+Depending on the type of migraine, what triggers it and how severe it is, traditional migraines frequently but not always respond to chiropractic care.

 Why does chiropractic help relieve headache pain?

 Chiropractic help relieve the pain of a headache by gently improving the alignment of the spine and natural curve in the neck.
 Chiropractic encourages the bones of the spine to move better.
 When those two things happen, the nerves that come out of the spine and control your muscles fire differently.
 Normal muscle tone can then return.
 If your muscles were spasming before an adjustment, they should start to relax after we are done.
 Spasms in muscles refer pain to your head.
 When that happens, it is called a trigger point.
 The trigger point is a knot in your muscles that refers pain to other places.
 Trigger points can happen all over your body.
 Most commonly, tension headache pain is caused by trigger points in the neck, upper back and shoulders.

 What do you look for when finding a chiropractor to treat your headache pain?